Federico-Partesano/advanced-types/README.md

 * 'NestedKeys': Get a string obtained from an object's key tree by following its complete path.
 * 'NestedPathKeys': Get a string obtained from an object's key tree by following its complete and incomplete path
 * 'RestrictedChars': Get string with only allowed chars.
-* 'CheckMaxLength': Check if string respect max length
+* 'CheckMaxLength': Check if string respect max length.
+* 'SnakeCaseToCamelCase': Get a string snake case in camel case.

 ### object:
 * 'ValueOf': Get values type of object.
 * 'Nullable': Get object with all values with possible value null or undefined.